vandijkstef/performance-matters-server-side/README.md

 ```
 npm install
 ```
-Additionally, make sure you have the following packages:
+Additionally, to build, make sure you have the following packages:
 * Browserify (npm install -g browserify)

 Build the app by using